Gender-affirming care

 So, what's available?

-In Waitaha Canterbury, the following is available and publicly funded:
+In Waitaha Canterbury, the following is what should be available and publicly funded:

 'Bottom' surgery, or gender confirmation, or gender affirmation surgery (ie vaginoplasty and phalloplasty) are publicly funded through the national High Cost Treatment Pool.